Last Updated on January 19, 2023 by josephineremo

 But in terms of time and price, a domestic flight is the most obvious option.
 This is great if time is short for your travel itinerary and you do not have many days in Vietnam.

-I always book through Momondo for the absolute best deals and options.
+I always book through Skyscanner for the absolute best deals and options.

 With an “open bus ticket,” you can hop on and off the bus whenever you want.